Designing a Value-Based Decision System for TikTok's Personalized Ads Consent

 Execution

-• Choice-based interaction replaced binary permission interaction to reduce modal blindness.
+• Choice-based interaction replaced binary permission interaction to reduce modal blindness

-+21% consent uplift compared to permission-led baselines.
++21pp consent rate increase compared to permission-led baselines

 Decision 3